crystal-vm/crystal-reader/test/README.md

 As can be seen, there are no asserts.
 All asserting is done by the created methods, which call the check_* methods in helper.

-### Negative tests

-Notice there are no test to test how the parser fails.
-In other words test of grammar it does not understand, or that isn't even ruby.
-Such things would be nice off course, but it's early days.